Startup Diligence Guide: Navigating Venture Capital Diligence

 The post below will outline

-2. common mistakes founders make when sizing their market(s) including examples, and
+2. common mistakes founders make when sizing their market(s) including examples (over general top-down estimates, non-specific segmentation, unrealistic assumptions)

 Our goal with market sizing is to understand how big your startup can get if things go well.